evaisse/SimpleHttpBundle/README.md

 ======

-### While Still maintained, I recommand you to replace this bundle with the [http-plug bundle](https://github.com/php-http/HttplugBundle) with has better support and a handy plug-in support.
+### While Still maintained, I recommand you to replace this bundle with the [symfony/http-client](https://github.com/symfony/http-client) with has better support and a handy plug-in support.

 A symfony2/3/4/5 http client bundle built on the httpfoundation component (instead of guzzle), using cURL as engine.